Who is on a design-build team?

 At Lamont Bros., we as a company want to offer the best quality work to our clients.
 Sometimes, that means outsourcing the labor to specialized contractors.
 This is especially true for specific trades, which require a license issued by the state.

 During the design phase, we establish what work can be done in-house and what needs to be subcontracted out.
 That way, we can invite any subcontractors to attend the site walkthrough and introduce them to you and your home before construction begins.
-You can read more about how and why Lamont Bros hires subcontractors in our article, “How much work does Lamont Bros subcontract out?”
+You can read more about how and why Lamont Bros hires subcontractors in our article, “How much work does a design-build firm subcontract out?”

 Remodels often include re-wiring the electrical circuits of a home.
 This is true for most kitchen remodels, whole-home renovations, and additions.
 Electrical work can be a serious hazard if not done correctly.
 Not only that, but the law requires that electrical re-wiring be done by a licensed electrician.